-If you are aged between 40-74 make sure you have your NHS Health Check as it will detect and help prevent heart disease, stroke, diabetes, kidney disease and certain types of dementia.
+If you are aged between 40-74 make sure you have your NHS Health Check as it will detect and help prevent:

 How to get your NHS Health Check

-If you're in the 40-74 age group without a pre-existing condition, you can expect to receive a letter from your GP or local authority inviting you for a free NHS Health Check.
+If you're in the 40-74 age group without a pre-existing condition, you can expect to receive a letter from your GP or pharmacy inviting you for a free NHS Health Check.

 Don't worry if you haven't got your invitation yet, as you will be invited for one over the next few years.